 As far as I can tell the authors do not state how they are handling zeros.
 This is a non-trivial methodologic detail especially if they are simply taking log-ratio transforms of count data.
 To what extent is the non-normality of the authors results simply a product of directly transforming count data without accounting for the variance of the counts.
 For example, count data typically have a mean variance relationship that seems largely ignored by the authors approach.
 Moreover, there has been a number of advances in compositional modeling of microbiome focusing on Multinomial logistic normal models that are not addressed by the authors.
 In fact in light of the availability of these methods the authors modeling of these counts seems sub-par.

-We agree that this section of our analysis can be lacking in clarity.
+This section of our analysis lacked clarity.
 Our strategy for addressing sparsity in microbiome data is to use pseudocounts to ensure the validity of the log-ratio transformations.
-We have made this assumption more clearly in the “statistical properties” section of the manuscript.
-We also acknowledged in our discussion section on the limitations of the approach and provided alternatives that the user can apply outside of the approach.
+We have stated this assumption more clearly in the “statistical properties” section of the revised manuscript.
+We also acknowledged in our discussion section the limitations of the approach and mentionalternatives methods.
 However, according to our experimental results, the performance of our approach was not significantly affected by data sparsity levels.

 As clarified above, we do not model the count data directly but rather model the relative proportions that result from a total sum normalization of the counts.
-As such, we have not considered in detail the mean-variance relationship in count data as the normalization step was performed by the user prior to input into the model.
 Our approach is to perform an ILR-like transformation to the proportions corresponding to the set annotation and perform inference through empirically modelling the test statistic under the null.
-Simulation studies have demonstrated that tWe are not exactly certain the reason why our test statistic is non-normal, but empirical distribution fitting indicates that a normal approximation is still among the best fit.
-Furthermore, in our experiments we also show that the normal approximation generates good performance values for all considered situations.
+Our simulation studies demonstrate that theempirical distribution of our test statistic is well approximated by a normal distribution.Furthermore, the real data analysesalso show that the normal approximation generates good performance values for all considered situations.
+We have updated the “statistical properties” section in the revised manuscript to better outline this modeling approach and discuss how statistical features of the underlying count data (e.g., sparsity and mean-variance relationship) may impact the distribution of the transformed proportions.

-As the reviewer noted, multinomial logistic normal models are great tools at modelling the count data directly, and we do not doubt that one can apply the multinomial logistic normal model to perform set-based enrichment analysis.
-However, to our knowledge no approach exists so far that utilizes this concept for set-based testing, as such we did not consider this in our evaluation and comparison strategy.
+As the reviewer noted, multinomial logistic normal models are useful for modelling the count data directly, and it may be feasible to apply the multinomial logistic normal model to perform set-based enrichment analysis.
+Although we are not aware of any existing approaches that utilize this concept for set-based testing, this is an interesting idea that we hope to explore in future research.Unsubstantiated Claims

-Unsubstantiated Claims

 There are a number of unsubstantiated claims where the language needs to be altered to be more precise.